bonham/vitest-debug-issue-js/README.md

-# Demonstrate breakpoint bug with vitest and vue files
+# Issue: Debugger in vs-code does not stop at breakpoint but elsewhere

-- This project was created with npm create vite@latest
+I have created a vanilla project with vue3 + vitest + @testing-library/vue + node 18.18.2.
+However, setting and debugging breakpoints in vs-code does not work.
+I am using vue single file components ( aka .vue files )

-## Issue: Debugger in vs-code does not stop at breakpoint but elsewhere
+The project was created with `npm create vue@latest` with standard options.

 ## How to reproduce